Visiting Angels offers free shopping for local seniors

 Call or send an email to Visiting Angels with your name and address to make an appointment.
 The shopper will come to your home to pick up your list and funds for your purchase and deliver the order and receipt to your door.

-The service is available Monday-Saturday, 9 a.m.-5 p.m., but you can make an appointment any day of the week.
+The service is available Monday-Saturday, 9 a.m.-5 p.m., but you can call or send an email any day of the week.

 Call 248-957-8331 or write to s.quinnette@visitingangels.com.